BrianHenryIE/php-codecoverage-markdown/README.md

 ## Status

-Ironically, this project's tests pass locally but fail in GitHub Actions!
-I'll tag 1.0 when I figure that out.
+* Ironically, this project's tests pass locally but fail in GitHub Actions!
+I'll tag 1.0 when I figure that out
+* This should be spun into its own GitHub Action so it is not a dependency in a project

 ## See Also